kingluddite/web-dev-notes/frontend/udemy/108n-modern-react-with-redux/02-ajax-react/11-search-videos.md

       });
     });
   }
+// MORE CODE
 ```

-But inside our constructor() we still want to do the initial search so we add:
+* But inside our `constructor()` we still want to do the initial search so we add:

 `index.js`